sebastienbonami/js-lectern-client/README.md

 - bump the version number

-- publish to npm and tag git:
+- push to main branch, this will trigger the github action to publish the package to npm
-Jenkinsfile will do that when a commit is added to master. if you need to do that manually then run `npm config set '//registry.npmjs.org/:_authToken' "${NPM_TOKEN}" && npm publish`